IZIXAV/tgpkernel-s7/README.md

 ## Credit and Thanks to the following:
 - Samsung Open Source Release Center for the Source code (http://opensource.samsung.com)
 - The Linux Kernel Archive for the Linux Patches (https://www.kernel.org)
-- Tkkg1994 or all his help and numerous code samples from his source
+- @Tkkg1994 or all his help and numerous code samples from his source
-- osm0sis for Android Image Kitchen
+- @osm0sis for Android Image Kitchen
-- jesec for Sabermod GCC 7.0 ARM64 Kernel Toolchain and Fingerprint Fix
+- @jesec for Sabermod GCC 7.0 ARM64 Kernel Toolchain and Fingerprint Fix
-- arter97 for regmap_bulk_read fix
+- @arter97 for regmap_bulk_read fix
-- lyapota for some Governors and Schedulers
+- @lyapota for some Governors and Schedulers

 ## Changelog

+### v2.41 - 2016-10-14
+Added SELinux forced enforcing/permissive Patch (@jcadduono, @lyapota, @Tkkg1994)

+### v2.40 - 2016-10-12
+Updated Linux source to 3.18.43

 ### v2.30 - 2016-10-06
 - Disabled CIFS/NFS/ISO9660/Joilet/UDF Filesystems (Revert)